 Chapter 5 – Ohio’s Two-Party System & Voter Behavior

-By starting with the two-party system and voter behavior, we can see why Ohio politics looks the way it does and how individual choices fit into broader patterns across the state.
+By examining the two-party system and voter behavior, we can see why Ohio politics looks the way it does and how individual choices fit into broader patterns across the state.
 This perspective lays the foundation for later chapters, where we turn to each branch of government and the specific offices that Ohioans elect.

 The elephant and donkey are iconic symbols of the two-party system in the United States.
 The Republican Party adopted the elephant, which represents strength and stability, while the Democratic Party uses the donkey to symbolize resilience and determination.
 These mascots have become synonymous with their respective parties over time.